 This, of course, is one of the reasons why dentures don’t stay in place (see Section 4, “What are the Hidden Dangers of Dentures and Missing Teeth), and why the face changes shape after tooth loss!
 Please download this document—it shows how tooth loss actually affects facial profile and the muscles of the face!!!!

-Bone Grafts and Dental Implants (What if I’ve Lost Too Much Bone Already?)
+Bone Grafting and Dental Implants (What if I’ve Lost Too Much Bone Already?)

 It is important to replace missing teeth as soon as they are lost.
 This will retain as much of the original, healthy bone as possible in the areas where there are no teeth.
 It’s important not to wait for problems to develop because, untreated, problems are certain to develop sooner or later – probably sooner.

 The innovations in dental implant design, combined with improvements in bone grafting materials and surgical techniques, has made the placement of dental implants possible in areas which, half a generation ago, would have been totally off-limits to any practical repair.
 The patient is often evaluated with advanced technology such as CT cone beam scans, gaining an extremely useful, highly detailed assessment of the bone quality and shape.
 This is an exciting area of current dental research!